patrikx3/redis-ui-server/README.md

 # 🏍️ The p3x-redis-ui-server package motor that is connected to the p3x-redis-ui-material web user interface v2021.10.181

+# Warning
+2021.
+November 17. - All patrikx3.com, corifeus.com and sub-domains are offline.
+There is electricity upgrade.
+Will come back again on 2021.
+November 18.

 **Bugs are evident™ - MATRIX️**